- HOVER OVER PHOTOS -

 The home builders' association says it has been working closely with ASHI to partner on inspection standards for new homes and the California Real Estate Inspectors Association (CREIA) is encouraging all new home buyers to hire an inspector with a special designation - CREIA New Construction Specialist - CNCS.
 The CNCS designation assures the buyer the inspector has a thorough knowledge of International Code Council building codes, the model building codes for the nation designed to produce sound, safe and quality construction.

-The builder, not the city inspector, has to take responsibility for delivering a quality home that meets all building codes and is defect free.
+The builder, not the city building inspector, has to take responsibility for delivering a quality built home that meets all building codes and is defect free.

 NOTE FROM SAM: